21 genera

 Flowers: June-August

-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska south to California, east to the Rocky Mountains.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to the western Montana.

 Habitat: Wet places in subalpine and alpine regions.